AmadeusITGroup/kassette/doc/api.md

 The URL of the remote backend, from which only **protocol**, **hostname** and **port** are used.

-Can be left `null`, in which case anything leading to sending the request to the remote backend will trigger an exception and stop the program.

-Can also contain the special `"*"` value, which means reading from the request the remote backend to target.
+The default value is the special `"*"` value, which means reading from the request the remote backend to target.
 This is useful when using kassette as a browser proxy.

+Can be set to `null` or `""`, in which case anything leading to sending the request to the remote backend will trigger an exception and stop the program.

 API: